GaloisInc/HARDENS/README.md

 $ docker exec -it HARDENS bash -l
 ```

-The helper script `run_docker.sh` executed the above detached run
-command, using Galois's public docker HARDENS image.
-The helper
-script `docker_shell.sh` runs a shell in the spawned container.

 #### SysMLv2 Container

 To pull and use the pre-build SysMLv2 container, use the following